wistia/wistia-open-docs/_posts/popover-customization.md

 ### autoPlay

 The `autoPlay` option is true by default for popovers.
-Set it to false if you'd like the viewer to click again to play it.
+Setting it to false will have no effect.

 ### popover=true